-The FED ACH is an electronic payment delivery system owned by the Federal Reserve Bank.
-It is most often used to process low-dollar repetitive retail payments.
-Financial Institutions that are members of the FED ACH System send batches of credits and/or debits into the system The system then sorts the items from all batches submitted and routes them to the appropriate receiving financial institution.
-The system is used primarily for pre-authorized recurring payments such as payroll, corporate payments to vendors, Social Security payments, insurance premium payments and utility payments.
+The FED ACH Services is an electronic payment delivery system owned by the Federal Reserve Bank.
+It is most often used to process low-dollar, repetitive retail payments.
+Financial Institutions that are members of the FED ACH System sends batches of credits and/or debits into the system.
+The system then sorts the items from all of the batches submitted and routes them to the appropriate receiving financial institution.
+The system is used primarily for pre-authorized, recurring payments such as payroll, corporate payments to vendors, Social Security payments, insurance premium payments and utility payments.

 The Presentment and Return Cycle: